rreece/rreece.github.io/outline-of-philosophy/ethics.md

 Ethics: What should we do?
 What is good?
 What is normative?

-Meta-ethics: What is goodness? / What does it mean to be good?
+Meta-ethics: What is goodness?
+What does it mean to be good?
 What does it mean to be normative?

+Aesthetics: What is beautiful?

 >   What may a man do and not be ashamed of it?
 He may not do nothing surely,
 >   for straightaway he is dubbed Dolittle---aye!